 Check-out time is noon, though you can ask to keep the room until later for a proportion of the daily rate.
 Make sure you arrange this before check-out time, however, as staff may otherwise refuse to refund room deposits, claiming that you have overstayed.
 Conversely, if you have to leave very early in the morning (to catch transport, for instance), you may be unable to find staff to refund your deposit, and might also encounter locked front doors or compound gates.
 This is most of a problem in rural areas, though often the receptionist sleeps behind the desk and can be woken up if you make enough noise.

 In the larger cities, you’ll find upmarket four- or five-star hotels.
-Conditions in such hotels are comparable to those anywhere in the world, with all the usual facilities on offer – such as swimming pools, gyms and business centres – though the finer nuances of service will sometimes be lacking.
-Prices for standard doubles in these places are upwards of ¥1200 (¥1200 and over in this book’s price-code scheme), with a fifteen percent service charge on top; the use of credit cards is routine.
-In Hong Kong and Macau, the top end of the market is similar in character to the mainland, though prices are higher and service more efficient – price codes for these areas are found.
+Conditions in such hotels are comparable to those anywhere in the world, with all the usual facilities on offer – such as swimming pools, gyms and business centres – though the finer nuances of service are sometimes lacking.
+Prices for standard doubles in these places are upwards of ¥1200, with a 15 percent service charge on top; the use of credit cards is routine.
+In Hong Kong and Macau, the top end of the market is similar in character to the mainland, though prices are higher and service more efficient.

 Many Chinese hotels built nowadays are mid-range, and every town in China has at least one hotel of this sort.
 The quality of mid-range places is the hardest to predict from the price: an old hotel with cigarette-burned carpets, leaking bathrooms and grey bedsheets might charge the same as a sparkling new establishment next door; newer places are generally better, as a rule.
 In remote places, you should get a twin in a mid-range place for ¥150, but expect to pay at least ¥300 in any sizeable city.

 There’s been a recent explosion in urban budget hotels aimed at money-conscious businessmen, which offer small (but not cramped) clean double rooms with showers, phones, TV and internet portals right in city centres.
-Some places like Kunming, Chengdu and Shanghai have local brands, but nationwide chains include 7 Days Inn (w http://www.7daysinn.cn), Home Inn (w http://www.homeinns.com) and Motel 168 (w http://www.motel168.com).
-At around ¥200 a double, they’re a very good deal and need to be booked in advance both because of their popularity and because you’ll only get the cheapest rooms this way – prices are otherwise fixed.
-The English-language pages on their websites are not always up-to-date, but staff at reception usually speak a little English if you call ahead.
+Some places like Kunming, Chengdu and Shanghai have local brands, but nationwide chains include 7 Days Inn (7daysinn.cn), Home Inn (homeinns.com) and Motel 168 (www.motel168.com).
+At around ¥200 a double, or even less, they’re a very good deal, especially if you’re able to take advantage of early-booking promotions (you’ll need to speak Chinese for this, and possibly to have a local credit card too).

 Cheap hotels, with doubles costing less than ¥150, vary in quality from the dilapidated to the perfectly comfortable.
-In many cities, they’re commonly located near the train or bus stations, though they may need persuading to take foreigners.
-Where they do, you’ll notice that the Chinese routinely rent beds rather than rooms – doubling up with one or more strangers – as a means of saving money.
-Foreigners are seldom allowed to share rooms with Chinese people, but if there are three or four foreigners together it’s often possible for them to share one big room; otherwise you might have to negotiate a price for the whole room.
+In many cities, they’re commonly located near the train or bus stations, though they may need some persuading to take foreigners.
+Where they do, you’ll notice that the Chinese routinely rent beds rather than rooms – doubling up with one or more strangers, and paying per bed – as a means of saving money.
+Foreigners are seldom allowed to share rooms with Chinese people, but if there are three or four foreigners together it’s often possible for them to share one big room; otherwise single travellers might have to negotiate a price for the whole room.

 Hostels and guesthouses

-China has a rapidly expanding network of youth hostels (青年旅舍, qīngnián lǚshè), many affiliated with the IYHA.
-Contact details for individual hostels are given through the guide, and booking ahead is always advisable.
-The Chinese youth hostel website isn’t always up to speed, and there’s sometimes better info and easier booking available through the international IYHA site or w http://www.hostelbookers.com.
-IYHA members get a small discount, usually ¥10, and you can join at any mainland hostel for ¥60.
+China has a rapidly expanding network of youth hostels (青年旅舍, qīngnián lǚshè), many affiliated with the International Youth Hostel Association (IYHA).
+Contact details for individual hostels are given through the Guide, and booking ahead is always advisable – easiest on sites such as hostelworld.com and hostelbookers.com.
+At IYHA hostels, members get a small discount, usually ¥10, and you can join at any mainland hostel for ¥60.